 Does a water leak always cause mold?

 Mold is a fungus that grows by digesting organic matter and spreads by releasing spores to reproduce.
 In nature, mold helps break down wood, leaves, and other plant debris.
 Because they digest materials such as wood, the spread of mold due to leaks in a building can cause damage to the floor and ceiling.
-Mold can grow on virtually any surface, from wood and wallpaper to ceiling insulation and floor carpet, which is often seen growing in the form of a white coating called mold.
+Water Damage Restoration in Lakewood CO can occur when mold growth is left unchecked, causing harm to various surfaces such as wood, wallpaper, ceiling insulation, and floor carpet.

 If you notice any water leaks, you must stop them quickly and dry them properly.
 Something as simple as a faucet that drips and goes unnoticed for months can cause a leak.
 Water in your home or building is a perplexing idea, and for good reason, unattended humidity can lead to mold.
 We understand that you can Google “How to get rid of mold” and find hundreds of ways to do it, but those methods are usually for surface mold, NOT for mold in areas damaged by water.